 National Credit Union Administration

 The National Credit Union Administration (NCUA) is the independent federal agency that charters and supervises federal credit unions.
-NCUA, backed of the full faith and credit of the U.S. government, operates the National Credit Union Share Insurance Fund (NCUSIF) insuring the savings of 80 million account holders in all federal credit unions and many state-chartered credit unions.
+NCUA, backed by the full faith and credit of the U.S. government, operates the National Credit Union Share Insurance Fund (NCUSIF) that provides up to $250,000 of federal share insurance to millions of account holders in all federal credit unions and the majority of state-chartered credit unions.

 Pension Benefit Guaranty Corporation

-The Pension Benefit Guaranty Corporation protects the retirement incomes of more than 43 million American workers — one of every four working persons — in nearly 38,000 private defined benefit pension plans.
+The Pension Benefit Guaranty Corporation protects the retirement incomes of nearly 37 million American workers, retirees and their families in private-sector defined benefit pension plans.